aws-samples/eks-cluster-upgrades-workshop/website/docs/04-git-ops.md

 ```

 :::tip
-Keep your GitHub username and GitHub token handy, you will gonna need many times during this workshop.
+Keep your GitHub username and GitHub token handy.
+You will gonna need many times during this workshop.
 :::

 Flux will now detect the changes and start the reconciliation process.
 It does this by periodically polling the GitHub repository for changes.
 You can monitor the Flux logs to observe the reconciliation process: